Learn, Check, Test -- Security Testing Using Automata Learning and Model Checking: Evaluation

 \section{Evaluation}

 To show the practical usability and versatility of the described process, we evaluate it on two devices (an eMRTD and an automotive control unit), each speaking one of the communication protocols described earlier in this paper (NFC and UDS).
 Though the use cases are very different, in both cases the model checking is very similar.
-At the present abstraction level, we check generic security requirements (Section \ref{sec:reqs}) using according LTL properties (Section \ref{sec:check:rules}).
+At the present abstraction level, we check generic security requirements using according LTL properties.
+The properties and CPMs are pre-defined (whereby the specification is fairly easy), while the annotated Mealy is automatically generated (utilizing a CPM) from a fully automatically learned Mealy machine.
+Thus, we can claim that the complete process of learning and checking a real-life eMRTD and UDS-based system is largely automated, with very little human interaction necessary.